thekaranatic/code-delivery-misc-test/README.md

 - If you notice that the colored text (js body) doesn't contain `default` block in switch statement as it does in the raw text version.
 This is due to the latest update of the file.

-### Now the next task is to figure out how to ensure the CDN delivers latest version of the code
+### 3. Now the next task is to figure out how to ensure the CDN delivers latest version of the code
+- [ ] Check todo
+- [ ] Figure the same (Headline 3)